Brinxu/COVID-Morality/README.md

 ## Project Overview

-In this project, I seek to the understanding of audience engagement associated with moral content and sentiment in COVID-19 related topics.
+In this project, we seek to the understanding of audience engagement associated with moral content and sentiment in COVID-19 related topics.
 It contributes to theories by investigating how moral dimensions are associated with the diffusion of social media contents on science topics, a previously less understand and yet increasingly important topic.

 ## Dataset Description